 - Some people have done certain tasks or actions while they were not fully awake like driving, and making and eating food.
 Most of the time, people do not remember doing these things.
 Tell the doctor if this happens to your child.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if any of these side effects or any other side effects bother your child or do not go away:

 - Upset stomach.

-- Take with or without food.
+- Give this drug with or without food.

-- Many times this drug is taken on an as needed basis.
-Do not take more often than every 24 hours unless told to do so by your doctor.
+- Many times this drug is given on an as needed basis.
+Do not give to your child more often than told by the doctor.

-- Store in a dry place.
+- Store at room temperature in a dry place.
 Do not store in a bathroom.

-- If your symptoms or health problems do not get better or if they become worse, call your doctor.
+- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.

-- Do not share your drugs with others and do not take anyone else’s drugs.
+- Do not share your child’s drug with others and do not give anyone else’s drug to your child.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your doctor, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your child’s doctor, nurse, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.